th317erd/mythix-orm/docs/Connection Binding.md

 # Connection Binding

 Connection binding is the process of binding a connection to a model.
-By default when you create a Mythix ORM connection, it will bind the connection to the models provided unless you pass the option `{ bindModels: false }` to the connection when you create it.
+By default when you create a Mythix ORM connection, it will bind the connection to the models provided, unless you pass the option `{ bindModels: false }` to the connection when you create it.

 Connection binding works by setting a `static _mythixBoundConnection = connection` property onto the model class itself.
 This however comes with its own side-effects, not the least of which is modifying your class directly.
 While this generally isn't an issue, it may become an issue if you wish to use more than one connection in your application, and it can be a very big issue during unit testing.

 Mythix ORM works this way because while architecting Mythix ORM, it was decided that there would be no use (or minimal use) of globals, and that any application can and should be able to use multiple connections simultaneously.

 Because of this design decision, it becomes difficult to provide a needed connection to each model.
-The solution to this problem is to bind the connection used for your application to each model class directly via a static property on the model class itself.
+The solution to this problem is to bind the connection used for your application to each model class directly via a static property on the model class itself, or to provide a connection via other means (discussed below).

 ## The Connection binding problem